 -National Hardwood Magazine - September 2012

-"Purchased by the Collins Companies, seven years ago, the Collins Richwood Hardwood mill manufactures Red Oak, Ash, Hard and Soft Maple, Poplar, Basswood and Cherry."
+"Purchased by Collins, seven years ago, the Collins Richwood Hardwood mill manufactures Red Oak, Ash, Hard and Soft Maple, Poplar, Basswood and Cherry."

 Buy The Good Wood

 -The story of FSC

 -The Forestry Source, July, 2009

 The sawmill turns out lumber and cants for a variety of end products, ranging from pallets and landscape timbers to molding, paneling, and furniture.

 A managed forest's ability to survive a fire is clearly illustrated 15 miles from where the Moonlight fire started, at the Collins Almanor forest in Chester.
 Like the Engel-mine forest, the Collins forest is managed on a sustained-yield plan.

 Architects laid down their pencils and builders dropped their hammers last month.
 They, along with engineers from throughout Northern California, traveled to the Collins Pine Mill in Chester, Calif., to learn more about building "green."

 Collins Products installed a biofiltration system to help clean its air before it's released from the lumber product plant.

 -Portland Monthly October 2008